Vynokris/RandomMaze3D/README.md

 ## Camera controls

 Use WASD to move the camera in the world.                                                              <br>
 Right click and move the mouse to rotate the camera.                                                   <br>
-Space and shift can be used to move up and down.                                <br>
+Space and shift can be used to move up and down (the player will clip through the ground and ceiling). <br>
 Use the 1 and 2 keys to toggle wireframe view.                                                         <br>
 Use the 3 and 4 keys to switch between perspective and orthographic views.                             <br>
 Use the 5 and 6 keys to toggle a bright ambient light.                                                 <br>
 Use the 7 and 8 keys to toggle the player's point light.                                               <br>
 Use the 9 and 0 keys to toggle collisions with the maze.                                               <br>
 Use the numpad numbers and decimal point to test the rendering of basic shapes.                        <br>
 (for some reason GL_COLOR_MATERIAL makes the lights brighter, and the only fix is to restart the program)

 <br>